labex-labs/open-source-labs/python/python-mastery/lab-ex7-6-metaclasses-in-action/en/step2.md

 # Collecting Validator Types

-Our first task is to modify the base `Validator` class to collect all of its subclasses.
-This will allow us to create a namespace containing all validator types that we can later inject into the `Structure` class.
+In Python, validators are classes that help us ensure that data meets certain criteria.
+Our first task in this experiment is to modify the base `Validator` class so that it can collect all of its subclasses.
+Why do we need to do this?
+Well, by collecting all validator subclasses, we can create a namespace that contains all validator types.
+Later, we'll inject this namespace into the `Structure` class, which will make it easier for us to manage and use different validators.

-Open the `validate.py` file and add a class-level dictionary and an `__init_subclass__()` method to the `Validator` class:
+Now, let's start working on the code.
+Open the `validate.py` file.
+You can use the following command in the terminal to open it:

 ```bash
 code validate.py
 ```

+Once the file is open, we need to add a class - level dictionary and an `__init_subclass__()` method to the `Validator` class.
+The class - level dictionary will be used to store all the validator subclasses, and the `__init_subclass__()` method is a special method in Python that gets called every time a subclass of the current class is defined.

 Add the following code to the `Validator` class, right after the class definition: